 The school follows its own wide-ranging academic curriculum, tailored to the needs of its pupils.
 All departments keep themselves up-to-date about its requirements and developments; much of what is taught draws upon the best practice of what is happening nationally and in other schools.
-As part of our responsibility to keep abreast of the national agenda, our subject coordinators are committed to reviewing the government's revised National Curriculum and should we feel that content and skills are relevant and useful to our context, we will take account of them, being guided without being limited by the content.
+As part of our responsibility to keep abreast of the national agenda, our subject leads are committed to reviewing any updates to National Curriculum and should we feel that content and skills are relevant and useful to our context, we will take account of them, being guided without being limited by the content.

-Coordinators take account of the new elements of the curriculum and adopt and adapt these as they feel appropriate.
-The curriculum aims to marry together the strengths of the National Curriculum with the entrance requirements of the selective secondary schools to which pupils apply and the aims and ethos of the school.
-The school will take all reasonably practicable measures to fulfill the requirements of any pupil's SEND or support guidelines, including pupils with a statement or EHC plan and in line with its obligations in regard to the SEND Code of Practice.
+The curriculum up to Y6 aims to marry together the strengths of the revised National Curriculum in the Primary Years alongside the aims and ethos of the school.

+The school will take all reasonably practicable measures to fulfill the requirements of any pupil's SEND or support guidelines, including pupils with a statement or EHC plan and inline with its obligations in regard to the SEND Code of Practice.

 The curriculum is balanced and broadly based, and strongly promotes the spiritual, moral, social, cultural, mental and physical development of our pupils.
-It prepares our pupils well for the opportunities, responsibilities and experiences of life in British Society and upholds the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-It also includes provision for pupils' economic well-being.
+It prepares our pupils well for the opportunities, responsibilities and experiences of life in British Society, including the provision for their economic well-being.
 It enables pupils to acquire skills in speaking, reading, writing, listening and numeracy.
 Where a pupil has English as an additional language and in the rare event that they need specialist teaching to develop appropriate fluency, parents will be guided and supported in finding such support outside school, as well as being advised of the support the school can provide.